wooandrew/OpenEngine/README.md

 It is included in the `misc/` folder, and is required for proper functionality.
 You must download and build the remaining dependencies, as they are not included in this repository.

-## "Features"
-I put quotes around because these aren't really features.
-Not technically, anyways.
-It's just a list of what you can do.

-- Basic quad rendering
-- Texture loading
-- GLSL shader parser (broken as of 11/16/19, replaced with hardcoded shader, and pending fix)
-- Overloadable sprite class (by which I mean I provided a very basic update function that should really be changed individually)
-- Keyboard input
-- Keymap (kinda)
-- Mouse input (no scroll wheel as of 11/16/19)
-- Audio playback (hoorah irrKlang)
-- Easy splash screens (I'm really proud of this one)
-- Basic orthographic camera (should work for most 2D games)
-- A very, very rudimentary button class

-#### Stuff I plan to add

-In (hopefully) the next major update:

-- Spritesheet rendering
-- "Animatable" splash screens
-- Window resizing capability (I was too lazy to add it)
-- Scroll wheel support
-- Font/text rendering
-- Active camera
-- Render layers
-- Math elements (rotation, dot, project, etc.)
-- Physics elements (Separating Axis Theorem collision, rigidbody)

-In the near future:

-- Joystick support
-- UI Elements (text box, menus, etc.)
-- Other stuff probably

-In the very, very distant future:

-- 3D space support
-- 3D animation support
-- 3D mesh loading
-- Alot of other 3D stuff I'm sure

 ## Credits